Kolten Wong Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is sixth in the league with a collective 9.7 strikeouts per nine innings.
+- The Cubs pitching staff is seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Cubs' 3.78 team ERA ranks ninth among all league pitching staffs.
+- The Cubs' 3.80 team ERA ranks sixth across all MLB pitching staffs.

-- Cubs pitchers combine to allow five home runs (0.6 per game), the second-fewest in baseball.
+- The Cubs give up the third-fewest home runs in baseball (seven total, 0.7 per game).

-- The Cubs will look to Wesneski (0-0) in his second start this season.
+- Stroman (2-0) gets the starting nod for the Cubs, his third of the season.

-- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- In his last time out -- in relief on Tuesday -- the right-hander tossed 2/3 innings against the Seattle Mariners while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.